 Free and open to all.
 Physical Difficulty: Moderate to strenuous.
 Plant Intensity: Moderate to high.
 The trip does require payment of an entrance fee to O'Neill Park or an OC Park Pass. (more info.)
 Approx. 3 hours.

 The Ramona Grasslands Preserve is a 3,490-acre area near the city of Ramona in San Diego County that was opened to the public in 2011.
 It is home to 409 plant species (16 special status), and 217 wildlife species (40 special status).
 The area includes a significant section of the remaining undeveloped portion of the Santa Maria Creek watershed, and contains unique vernal pools, vernal swales, and alkali playas.
 We will meet at 9 AM in the parking lot.
-We will do a 2-mile loop hike and visit the vernal pool for an estimated total distance of 5-6 miles on easy terrain.
+We will do a 3.5-mile loop hike on easy terrain, with additional options toward the end.
 Physical difficulty: moderate.
 Plant intensity: moderate: Time : about 4 hours.
+Leaders: Diane Etchison and Rachel Whitt.

 Free and open to all.
 Plant intensity: High.
 Physical Difficulty: Moderate.
 Approx. 4 hours.